terra-money/docs/docs/Concepts/Terra.md

-# Terra
+# The Terra protocol

-Terra is an open source, public blockchain protocol that supports stable programmable payments and open financial infrastructure development.
-It is supported by a basket of fiat-pegged, seigniorage share style stablecoins which are algorithmically stabilized by its native cryptoasset, Luna.
+The Terra protocol is the largest decentralized, open source, public blockchain protocol for algorithmic stablecoins.
+Using the native staking token Luna and a system of algorithmic monetary policies, the Terra protocol creates Terra stablecoins that consistently track the price of any fiat currency.
+Users can spend, save, trade, or exchange Terra stablecoins instantly, all on the Terra blockchain.
+Luna provides its holders with staking rewards and governance power.
+The Terra ecosystem is a quickly expanding network of decentralized applications, creating a stable demand for Terra and increasing the price of Luna.